-fewer than 10 candidates on a station are excluded from these analyses as they have observed too few candidates to be compared to other examiners.
-Examiners are flagged as being a "dove" if their station score is higher than three times the station SD from the station average.
-Examiners are flagged as being a "hawk" if their station score is lower than three times the station SD from the station average.
-For example, if the average across examiner averages was 72.5 and the SD across examiners was 6.5 and an examiner had an average of 50.7 (difference of 21.8, which is more than three SDs [6.53=19.5]) then they are flagged as a hawk.
+station are excluded from these analyses as they have observed too few candidates to be compared with other PEs.
+PEs are flagged as being a "dove" if their station score is higher than 3 times the station SD from the station average.
+PEs are flagged as being a "hawk" if their station score is lower than 3 times the station SD from the station average.
+For example, if the average across PE averages was 72.5 and the SD across PEs was 6.5 and a PE had an average of 50.7 (difference of 21.8, which is more than 3 SDs [6.53=19.5]) then they are flagged as a hawk.

-Step Two
+Step 2

-For each examiner flagged in step one, the station distribution (histogram) for the examiner is compared to the distribution of station scores from other examiners across the country.
-This is a visual check to evaluate whether the examiner is providing a range of scores that looks somewhat normally distributed (not providing all high or low scores).
-If an examiner's distribution looks reasonable, they are no longer flagged at this step as being either a dove or hawk.
+For each PE flagged in step 1, the station distribution (histogram) for the PE is compared with the distribution of station scores from other PEs across the country.
+This is a visual check to evaluate whether the PE is providing a range of scores that looks somewhat normally distributed (not providing all high or low scores).
+If a PE's distribution looks reasonable, they are no longer flagged at this step as being either a dove or hawk.

-Step Three
+Step 3

-For each examiner flagged in steps one and two, the scale-score distribution (histogram) for the cohort they scored is compared to the distribution of scale scores based on the candidates across the country.
-This is a check that the cohort's average scale-scores and pass rate based on all 10 examiners is higher or lower than the values across the country.
-In this step, we evaluate if a cohort may be higher or lower in ability that may explain a dove or hawk flag in step one.
-For example, an examiner may be flagged as being a hawk in steps one and two, but the candidates' scale-scores based on all 10 stations may be lower, indicating a weaker cohort.
-Thus, the examiner would not be flagged as a hawk at step three.
+For each PE flagged in steps 1 and 2, the scale-score distribution (histogram) for the cohort they scored is compared with the distribution of scale scores based on the candidates across the country.
+This is a check that the cohort's average scale-scores and pass rate based on all 10 PEs is higher or lower than the values across the country.
+In this step, we evaluate if a cohort may be higher or lower in ability that may explain a dove or hawk flag in step 1.
+For example, an PE may be flagged as being a hawk in steps 1 and 2, but the candidates' scale-scores based on all 10 stations may be lower, indicating a weaker cohort.
+Thus, the PE would not be flagged as a hawk at step 3.